nteract/composition/doc/design/typescript.md

 The main commands, `build`, `clean`, and `build:watch` all have equivalent scripts prefixed with `tsc:` which activates only the TypeScript system.
+You can limit the scope of any one of these commands by adding a path to a package:

+    yarn tsc:build packages/core  # builds just core and its dependencies

 Presently if you run a general command like `yarn build`, it will first invoke the top-level `tsc` version of the command and then runs the equivalent command – if it exists – in each package or application.
-Overtime, we expect most packages won't actually contain any individual scripts, although you can still add them if necessary as a postprocessing step.

-Currently when you run one of the top-level commands, it will first run the TypeScript equivalents and then invoke the older, lerna-based ones.
-As we move entirely to TypeScript, the expectation is that we can more or less completely eliminate per-package builds, which will make the build process much faster.
+### 2. tsc files are built sepatately

+The rest of our tools (webpack, IDE integrations) basically expect to see up-to-date built tsc files at all times, so if you are editing a tsc-enabled package and not seeing any changes reflected in other packages, make sure you have `tsc:watch` running.
+The standard app dev tasks all start a tsc watch process automatically.

 ---